ralexrivero/MySQL/mysql_advanced/README.md

 UNIQUE CONSTRAINTS - UNIQUE (column_name)
 PRIMARY KEY CONSTRAINTS - PRIMARY KEY (column_name) FOREIGN KEY CONSTRAINTS - FOREIGN KEY (column_name) REFERENCES table_name (column_name)

+ALTER

+MODIFY
+ADD
+DROP

+COPY TABLE

+Copy table and data to a new table

+use LIKE to create the exact table structure

+Copy in the same database or trough other database